It is a good idea to learn a bit about breastfeeding while you are still pregnant, before your baby is born.

 For the first few days you’ll produce colostrum, not breastmilk

-Some new mums are suprised to learn that their milk doesn’t ‘come in’ straight away.
+Some new mums are surprised to learn that their milk doesn’t ‘come in’ straight away.
 It actually takes 2-3 days and until then your body produces colostrum.

-Colostrum also has a laxative effect – which is important to help babies pass those first meconium poos (another glorious tar-like surprise for many new mums!).
+Colostrum also has a laxative effect–which is important to help babies pass those first meconium poos (a glorious tar-like surprise for many new mums!).

 Breastfeeding can be painful at first but if pain persists ask for help!

-It is also important to chat to a health care provider if pain continues as there may be other issues (eg. your baby may have a tongue tie).
+It is also important to chat to a health care provider if pain continues as there may be other issues.

 New babies feed often.
 Like a lot, a whole lot.